 Big-name DJs such as Calvin Harris have played the OMNIA, so check the schedule to see if anyone you know is performing when you’re in town.

-Get your adrenaline pumping on the Big Apple Coaster.
+The Big Apple Coaster will get your adrenaline going.
 This roller coaster twists, turns, and goes upside down.
 If you’re feeling particularly adventurous, there is even a virtual reality upgrade that has you chasing aliens!

 The adjacent Big Apple Arcade has classic and video arcade games, for people who either aren’t fond of heights or just don’t want the fun to stop.